 For a local connection to be established, you must be able to provide evidence of one of the following criteria:

-- Currently live in the district of Tandridge and have done so for at least one year.
+- Currently live in the Tandridge district and have for at least one year.

 - Have previously resided in the district for three out of the last five years.